johyexson/Cyclistic_BikeShare_Analysis/README.md

 - Converted data types
 - Carried out statistical calculations to answer the business task
 - Exported file in order to create a dashboard for data visualization in Tableau
+# Code
+You can explore the codes I wrote for the analysis [here](https://github.com/johyexson/Cyclistic_BikeShare/blob/main/My_Capstone_Project.R)
 # Graphs
 The results at a glance.